anniehedgpeth/anniehedgpeth.github.io/_posts/2019-01-02-inspec-basics-11.md

 ```

 When you run this command, Terraform is comparing what is in the tfstate file, .tf files, and the Azure subscription to see what needs to be created or changed.
 If this succeeds, then you can run this to provision the resources:

+NOTE: This is creating resources in your Azure subscription.

 ```
 $ terraform apply